alexeyev/abae-pytorch/README.md

 ## How to cite

-Not neccessary, but greatly appreciated, if you use this work.
+Greatly appreciated, if you use this work.

 ```latex
 @misc{abaepytorch2019alekseev,